-Description of timescale for the various activities that will take place as a result of implementation (including likely start and finish date) Pending approval, it is anticipated that the proposed works will take eight weeks to complete and will be carried out in late summer 2022.
-All works willbe dependent on weather/boat crossing conditions.
-Description of wastes arising and other residues (including quantities) and their disposal Construction phase wastes will include: Domestic waste arising from workers which shall be taken off the island on a daily basis for the duration of the works and disposed of ata suitably licensed facility.
-Workers shall utilise existing OPW staff toilet facilities currentlyavailable on the island.
+Description of wastes arising and other residues (including quantities) and their disposal Workers shall utilise existing OPW staff toilet facilities currentlyavailable on the island.
 Wastes e.g. packaging, concrete washout to be transported via caterpillar transporter to pier for removal from island and disposed ofat a suitably licensed facility.
 Removed stone filling/spoil and other waste rock material generatedduring the construction phase will be stored on the island for re-use during general maintenance and repair works to the lighthouse roadand seawall.
-No operational phase wastes are envisaged.
-Identification of wastes arising and other residues (including quantities) thatmay be of particular concern in the context of the Natura 2000 network Concrete, concrete washout Paint/primer etc. Fuel/oil residue generator (minor quantity) Description of any additional services requiredto implement the project orplan, their location and means of construction Existing services and living accommodation are available on the island for workers for the duration of the works.
+No operational phase wastes are envisaged. wastes arising and other residues (including quantities) thatmay be of particular concern in the context of the Natura 2000 network Concrete, concrete washout Paint/primer etc. Fuel/oil residue generator (minor quantity) Description of any additional services requiredto implement the project orplan, their location and means of construction Existing services and living accommodation are available on the island for workers for the duration of the works.
 Water shall be brought to the site for mixing concrete.
 Electricity shall be provided by means of a diesel powered generator.